-It’s not surprising that many independent inventors invent and then look around for cash.
+It’s not surprising that many independent inventors invent and then look around for cash or anyone who will invest in them.
 Sometimes they invite investors in on the “ground floor.”
 It’s an understandable approach since even the greatest idea is no good to anyone if there’s no money to get it out of the garage or the lab and into a patent.
 Unfortunately, this typical approach often has a sad ending for many inventors unless they consider an interim step: incorporation.

 Invention Investor or Shark in the Water?

 We’ve had inventors come to us after-the-fact relating their horror stories about teaming up with investors… The arrangement is “50-50” at first… then the sophisticated investor shoehorns the inventor out.
 Sometimes it goes like this: inventor Charlie invites investor Jake in at 50-50, which quickly becomes “66-33” or “70-30” as soon as Charlie needs the next tranche of cash to go to that next conference, get an accreditation, or commission an industry-standard test.
 So it goes, again and again, until eventually “50-50” has become “100-0.”
 Jake profits hugely from such leveraged arrangements, but Charlie has, in some ways, lost his life’s work.